JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/4-3rd meeting_v2.md

 **Note: important**

 ----------
-[385] 2017 **Myifogsim: A simulator for virtual machine migration in fog computing.** ✓ [REPORT - TOOLKITS]
+- [385] Myifogsim: A simulator for virtual machine migration in fog computing (2017)

-An extension of iFogSim to support mobility through migration of VMs between cloudlets.

-**Note: important**

 ----------
 [388] 2017 **Edgecloudsim: An environment for performance evaluation of edge computing systems.** ?
 [REPORT - TOOLKITS]